TRossen89/SYS4SemGruppeF/Log.md

 - When the relevant person has accepted the friend request
 - Then the person and I have added each other as friends

+# GLOSSARY

+- Message box: A box with a message appearing in the center of the screen in front of everything
+- Text box: A box where you can write something in
+- Display: A box where something is displayed - you can't manipulate directly with what is displayed as in a text box
+- Feed: A box on a page where a list of posts from different users are shown (with the newest at the top)